Home / Who We Serve / CPA for Business Owners in NYC

 Accounting, tax preparation, advisory, and business management for business owners and entrepreneurs in New York City.

 Business owners need more than a tax preparer who shows up once a year.
 They need someone who can help them understand what the business is earning, what the tax exposure looks like, and where better structure improves decisions.
-We work with entrepreneurs and business owners in New York City who want tax preparation, accounting, advisory, and — in some cases — business management support that grows alongside the company.
+We work with entrepreneurs and business owners in New York City who want tax preparation, accounting, advisory, and —.
+In some cases —.
+Business management support that grows alongside the company.

 Our clients include small business owners, founders, entrepreneurs, and multi-entity operators across service businesses, creative businesses, professional firms, and owner-led companies.
 Some are newly formed LLCs trying to get the basics right.
 Others are established businesses with payroll, bookkeeping complexity, and entity-level tax questions.
 The common thread isn’t industry.
-It’s a desire for clarity — not just compliance.
+It’s a desire for clarity —.
+Not just compliance.

 Clean Books First, Then Everything Else